Hérémence: Religion

-From the 2000 census, 1,239 or 95.7% were Roman Catholic, while 40 or 3.1% belonged to the Swiss Reformed Church.
-Of the rest of the population, there was 1 member of an Orthodox church, and there was 1 individual who belongs to another Christian church.
-4 (or about 0.31% of the population) belonged to no church, are agnostic or atheist, and 9 individuals (or about 0.70% of the population) did not answer the question.
+From the 2000 census, 1,239 (or 95.7%) were Roman Catholic, while 40 or (3.1%) belonged to the Swiss Reformed Church.
+Of the rest of the population, there was one member of an Orthodox church, and there was one individual who belongs to another Christian church.
+Four (or about 0.31% of the population) belonged to no church, are agnostic or atheist, and nine individuals (or about 0.70% of the population) did not answer the question.

 Weather

 Hérémence has an average of 99.8 days of rain or snow per year and on average receives 776 mm of precipitation.
-The wettest month is June during which time Hérémence receives an average of 78 mm of rain or snow.
-During this month there is precipitation for an average of 10.1 days.
+The wettest month is June, during which time Hérémence receives an average of 78 mm of rain or snow.
+During this month, there is precipitation for an average of 10.1 days.
 The driest month of the year is April with an average of 51 mm of precipitation over 7.7 days.

 Education

-In Hérémence about 6 or (0.5%) of the population have completed non-mandatory upper secondary education, and 6 or (0.5%) have completed additional higher education (either university or a Fachhochschule).
-Of the 6 who completed tertiary schooling, 66.7% were Swiss men, 33.3% were Swiss women.
+In Hérémence, about six (or 0.5% of the population) have completed non-mandatory upper secondary education, and six or (0.5%) have completed additional higher education (either university or a Fachhochschule).
+Of the six who completed tertiary schooling, 66.7% were Swiss men, and 33.3% were Swiss women.

 As of 2000, there were 146 students in Hérémence who came from another municipality, while 35 residents attended schools outside the municipality.

 Hérémence is home to the Bibliothèque communale et scolaire library.
 The library has (As of 2008) 5,335 books or other media, and loaned out 2,156 items in the same year.
-It was open a total of 300 days with average of 7 hours per week during that year.
+It was open a total of 300 days with average of seven hours per week during that year.